The McNab family have developed the business and land for more than 100 years.

 Andrew Richard McNab ( 1962- Present )

-Andrew McNab is currently managing the orchard and farm.
+Andrew McNab is the owner and his son Mitchell McNab manages the orchard and farm.
 Fruit growing was rapidly changing in the tree-design and management areas and the first McNab trees planted on Tatura trellis were canning peaches in 1984.
 A five-room cool store complex, totally computer-controlled, was built in 1992.
-In 1996 a further 4 rooms were added, bringing the total controlled-atmosphere storage capacity to 4000 bins.
-In 1996 the business obtained the ISO9002 Quality Accreditation, an internationally recognized quality management standard.
-2002 saw the purchase of an additional 107 acres in Turnbull Road, along with other property developments.
+In 1996 a further 4 rooms were added, bringing the total controlled-atmosphere storage capacity to 4400 bins.

 All four of the fruit-growing McNab generations have served on the board of directors of the Ardmona cannery in Mooroopna, which was Ardmona Foods Limited.
-In 2002 the Ardmona cannery merged with SPC in Shepparton to become SPC-Ardmona Limited, and the McNab family maintains a strong interest in the new company.
+In 2002 the Ardmona cannery merged with SPC in Shepparton to become SPC-Ardmona Limited.